Tim Gardner

 Robert and Leona DeArmond Chair in Neuroengineering

-For Gardner, the goal of improving neural interfaces involves close collaboration with industry – both in industry sponsored work as well as direct support of startup companies seeking to enhance the therapeutic potential of human brain implants.
-Most recently, he worked as a founding member of Neuralink, a company building a fully implanted bidirectional interface to the human brain.
-Gardner holds a bachelor’s degree in physics from Princeton University and earned his doctorate in biology and physics from Rockefeller University.
+Prior to joining the Knight Campus, Gardner worked as a founding member of Neuralink Corp., a company building a fully implanted bidirectional interface to the human brain.
+He holds a bachelor’s degree in physics from Princeton University and earned his doctorate in biology and physics at Rockefeller University.
 He completed his post-doctoral fellowships at Rockefeller University and the Massachusetts Institute of Technology.